-In accordance with article 728a paragraph 1 item 3 CO and PS-CH 890, we confirm that an internal control system exists which has been designed for the preparation of financial statements according to the instructions of the Board of Directors.
+In accordance with article 728a paragraph 1 item 3 CO and PS-CH 890, we confirm that an internal control system exists which has been designed for the preparation of consolidated financial statements according to the instructions of the Board of Directors.

-We further confirm that the proposed appropriation of available earnings complies with Swiss law and the law on Baselland-schaftliche Kantonalbank.
-We recommend that the financial statements submitted to you be approved.
+We recommend that the consolidated financial statements submitted to you be approved.